michalp21/michalp21.github.io/_posts/2021-10-02-folding-paper.md

 - We can't intuit even linear approximations if they're literally astronomical.
 - We are perfectly capable of thinking exponentially.
 It just takes some practice.

-Alright I'm done attacking a silly puzzle.
+Alright I'm done criticizing a silly puzzle.
 Off to more productive things.

 ## Appendix
 Easy Python code to test out the folds yourself: